dotnet/AspNetCore.Docs/aspnetcore/mvc/views/razor.md

 ## Directive attributes

 Razor directive attributes are represented by implicit expressions with reserved keywords following the `@` symbol.
-A directive attribute typically changes the way an element is parsed or enables different functionality.
+A directive attribute typically changes the way an element is compiled or enables different functionality.

 ### `@attributes`